neomantic-zz/arche/README.md

 1. Compile the application: `lein uberjar`
-2. Assign all the environmental variables listed below in the shell that you will run arche
+2. Assign all the environmental variables listed below in the shell that you will run Arche
 3. Execute the command in the same shell as the environmental
 variables: `java -cp target/uberjar/arche-standalone.jar clojure.main
 -m arche.core`